UGa football player killed in wreck after title celebration - WHIZ News

 LeCroy was a recruiting analyst for the Bulldogs.

-“We are all heartbroken and devastated with the loss of Devin Willock and Chandler LeCroy,” Georgia coach Kirby Smart said in a statement.
+“We are all heartbroken and devastated with the loss of Devin Willock and Chandler LeCroy,” Georgia coach Kirby Smart said.
 “Devin was an outstanding young man in every way.
 He was always smiling, was a great teammate and a joy to coach.”

 Smart said LeCroy was “a valuable member of our football staff and brought an incredible attitude and energy every single day.
 We grieve with their families for this tragic loss and will support them in every way possible.”

 Police said the wreck was still under investigation and they have not determined what factors may have contributed to the crash.
-It may be several days before a report is issued.
+It may be several days before an accident report is issued.

-“The entire Georgia family is devastated by the tragic loss of football student-athlete Devin Willock and football staff member Chandler LeCroy,” the school’s statement said.
-“Devin and Chandler were two special people who meant so much to the University of Georgia, our football program and our athletic department.
-We ask that everyone keep their families in your prayers during this very difficult time.”

 Willock was a 6-foot-7, 335-pound redshirt sophomore from New Milford, New Jersey.